 Before entering academia, Professor Griffith served as New York City’s chief of the Fiscal and Securities Division in the Office of the Corporation Counsel from 1976 to 1979.
 In this position, she negotiated with state, U.S. Treasury, financial institutions, and pension fund representatives to create and implement a four-year financial plan to restore municipal solvency to New York City.
 She later prepared legislation and financing agreements to effectuate this plan.
 Earlier in her career, she served as general counsel and assistant administrator for New York City’s Housing and Development Administration.
 Professor Griffith was an associate with the Wall Street law firm of Hawkins, Delafield & Wood before holding these governmental posts.
 Professor Griffith is a graduate of Colby College and the University of Chicago Law School.

-AALS: Vice President Griffith was elected to the position of Chair of the Association of American Law Schools (AALS) Section on State and Local Government Law from 2006-2007, and she also served as Chair of this Section from 1992-1994.
+AALS: Professor Griffith was elected to the position of Chair of the Association of American Law Schools (AALS) Section on State and Local Government Law from 2006-2007, and she also served as Chair of this Section from 1992-1994.
 Other AALS activities include chairing the 1998 AALS Workshop for New Law Teachers and membership on the Association’s Committee on Libraries and Technology from 1995-97.